omarryhan/aiogoogle/docs/index.rst

         )
         return response.redirect(uri)

-2. Now, the user should get redirected to Google's auth webpage, were they will be prompted to give your app the authorization.
+2. Now, the user should get redirected to Google's auth webpage, were they will be prompted to give your app the authorization it requested.

 3. After the user authorizes your app, the user should get redirected back to your domain (to the ``redirect_uri`` you specified in step 1) giving you a grant code (not to be confused with an access token).
 Using this grant code, your application should then request a `UserCreds <index.html#aiogoogle.auth.creds.UserCreds>`__ dict which will contain an access and a refresh token.